cyphar/cyphar.com/doc/published/umoci-new-oci-image-tool.md

 Storing signatures
 ```

-It is also possible to [create an image from scratch with `umoci
+It is also possible to [create an image from scratch with `umoci new` and
-create`](#creating-new-images), but that's not as cool as modifying a Docker
+`umoci init` ](#creating-new-images), but that's not as cool as modifying a
-image using OCI tooling.
+Docker image using OCI tooling.

 Now that we have an OCI image in a particular directory, we can play around
 with the image using `umoci`.
 Note that some of the modifications we do require